Brightone1/Ink-point/README.md

 <h3>Orders</h3>
 The fact that the platform allows users to browse through various products, they can as well place orders fro whatever products they want.
-This would involve then filling a form with required details such as:
+This would involve then filling a form with required details such as:<br>
--Phone number,
+-Phone number,<br>
--their location,
+-their location,<br>
--their preffered method of payment and
+-their preffered method of payment and<br>
 -the Quantity

 <h3>Cart</h3>